U.S. and others denounce dissolution of Sri Lanka parliament as undemocratic

 Given those views, it was not immediately clear how Sirisena is on legal safe ground by dissolving parliament, though his legal experts have said there are provisions for him to do so.

-Additonal reporting by Tom Westbrook in Sydney; Editing by Martin Howell and Nick Macfie
+Additonal reporting by Tom Westbrook in Sydney; Editing by Martin Howell, Sanjeev Miglani